The purpose of this Protocol is:

-6.17.
-The SSAF for a given Session is only refundable if a Student withdraws prior to the Census Date in that study period.
+7.18.
+The SSAF for a given Session is only refundable if a Student has paid and withdraws prior to the Census Date in that Session.

-7.1.
-Students who obtain permanent residency are no longer considered international students and this Protocol no longer applies to them.
-Terms and Conditions for fees and refunds for students who obtain permanent residency are covered by section 4 of the UTS Student and Related Rules.

-7.2.
-Students who are granted permanent residency (PR) in Australia after enrolment become liable to pay the domestic fee-paying undergraduate or postgraduate Tuition Fees applicable to their course, rather than international Tuition Fees.
-Students will only receive a Commonwealth Supported Place by applying for admission via the Universities Admission Centre (UAC).

 8.1.
+Students who obtain permanent residency before census date are no longer considered international students and this Protocol no longer applies to them.
+Terms and conditions for fees and refunds for students who obtain permanent residency are covered on the Permanent residency and your student status web page at section 4 of the UTS Student Rules.

+8.2.
+Students who are granted permanent residency in Australia after enrolment become liable to pay the domestic fee-paying undergraduate or postgraduate Tuition Fees applicable to their course, rather than international Tuition Fees.
+Students will only receive a Commonwealth Supported Place by applying for admission via the Universities Admission Centre .

-Students with a complaint against decisions of the University may seek assistance from the UTS Student Ombudsman’s Office.
+9.1.
+Students with a complaint against decisions of the University may refer to the UTS Handling Student Complaints Policy and may seek assistance from the UTS Student Ombuds Office.